jfecher/ante-website/content/docs/language.md

 ## Dereference Operator, Copy, and Clone

 Dereferencing reference in Ante requires the element type of the reference to implement either `Copy` or `Clone`.
-Both abilities have the same semantics in that they both perform copies (although certain values like `Rc t` may be shared), but types implementing `Copy` are generally expected to be cheaper to copy than types only implementing `Clone`.
+Both traits have the same semantics in that they both perform copies (although certain values like `Rc t` may be shared), but types implementing `Copy` are generally expected to be cheaper to copy than types only implementing `Clone`.

-These abilities can be called via the `copy` or `clone` functions, but there is also the postfix `.*` operator available as an alias to `copy`.
+These traits can be called via the `copy` or `clone` functions, but there is also the postfix `.*` operator available as an alias to `copy`.
 This operator has a higher precedence than function calls and can be more convenient in some cases.